2 ZERO HUNGER

 Key Initiatives

-• Dining Services that Prioritized Local Agriculture
+• Dining Services that Prioritised Local Agriculture

 • Educational and Community Engagement